With Hookpad, you can easily create chord progressions, melodies, and entire musical arrangements. Never worry about writer's block again.

 - Exporting a score can take a long time

 Hookpad can be used for free.
-You don’t get access to the AI features, exporting features, and expanded virtual instruments library with the free account.
+You don’t get access to the AI, exporting, and expanded virtual instruments library with the free account.

-However, the free version is excellent to try out the software to see if it will be a good tool for you.
+However, the free version is excellent for trying out the software to see if it will be a good tool for you.

 If you want to add the HookTheory books, you will have an upsell of $34.98.
-In my opinion, the books are absolutely worth it and also work as a great training manual for the software itself.
+The books are worth it and work as a great training manual for the software.

-There are so many options for every type of budget, so there is no reason to give the full version a try!
+There are so many options for every type of budget, so there is no reason to try the full version!
 They also offer a full money-back guarantee if you don’t like the products.

 Hookpad is easy to use and can help you easily create chord progressions, melodies, and entire musical arrangements.